 Generally though, double rooms go for US$6-15, make sure you see the room (and bath) before paying.
 More local, low-key (which is pretty low-key in Vang Vieng to start with) places are by the market and more shiny set ups are on the main road.
 The party crowd tend to advocate choosing a bungalow on the island, but expect it to be quite noisy if you want to sleep during the night.

 Most guesthouses have large TV-viewing areas, practically coated in the Southeast Asia signature triangular cushions, where they serve food.
-But be forewarned - you'll be hard pressed to find a place screening something other than the US sitcoms Friends and Family Guy.
+But be forewarned - you'll be hard pressed to find a place screening something other than American TV shows like Friends and Family Guy.

 Due to problems with ownership and corruption, backpackers are advised to stay away from Spicy Laos VV and LPB Hostels.
 (Spicy Thai is still successful.)

-• Nana Guesthouse (S end of main street).
+- Nana Guesthouse (S end of main street).
 3-storey, simple guest house.
 Friendly family-run staff, hot showers, a fourth-storey balcony and laundry.
 Good for sleeping away from the raucousness further north.
+Warning: this venue was implicated in the deaths of 5 guests and the hospitalisation of many others from methanol poisoning in November 2024.
+The hostel owner denies any wrongdoing however it is best to stay away for the time being.

-• Villa Vang Vieng Riverside (Near the Kangaroo Sunset bar and the toll bridge), +856 23 511460, .
+- Villa Vang Vieng Riverside (Near the Kangaroo Sunset bar and the toll bridge), ☏ +856 23 511460, [email protected].
 On the river, with a great view.
 Buildings and rooms in Lao-style.
 Fast free Wi-Fi.
 USD30-50, with breakfast.

 Stay safe